 However, as predicted by the increase in flux with decreasing mass of the interplanetary dust model (Fig. 6), by far the most frequent observed events are those we interpret as impacts of fast interplanetary nanodust on the spacecraft.
 As we have seen in Sect.
-2.3.4, they produce a very small voltage on the 3 antennas via direct charge recollection, so that they are mainly detected on the antenna that is directly affected by the impact plasma cloud, via perturbation of the current balance (Eq.(15)), producing large pulses on TDS (Fig. 8) and characteristic f^{-4} spectra on LFR (Fig. 7).
+2.3.4, they produce a very small voltage on the three antennas via direct charge recollection, so that they are mainly detected on the antenna that is directly affected by the impact plasma cloud, via perturbation of the current balance (15), producing large pulses on TDS (Fig. 7) and characteristic $f^{-4}$ spectra on LFR (Fig. 8).

-The conspicuous nature of these events, which often dominate the spectrograms (see Fig. 2), enabled to discover these particles and to derive from the measured LFR power spectral density a preliminary order of magnitude estimate of the cumulative flux $\sim 4 \times 10^{-2} \text{ m}^{-2} \text{s}^{-1}$ for $m \sim 10^{-20} \text{ kg}$ - i.e. radius $\sim 10 \text{ nm}$ (Meyer-Vernet et al., 2009a), reproduced in Fig. 6.
-This measurement is compatible with the interplanetary dust model (Grün et al., 1985) and with the $m^{-5/6}$ collisional equilibrium (Dohnanyi, 1969) curve which rawly approximates the flux at 1 AU for dust (except for the bump around 10^{-10} kg) and small bodies over more than 35 orders of magnitude in mass (Meyer-Vernet, 2007).
+The conspicuous nature of these events, which often dominate the spectrograms (see Fig. 2), enabled to discover these particles and to derive from the measured LFR power spectral density a preliminary order of magnitude estimate of the cumulative flux $\sim 4 \times 10^{-2} \,\mathrm{m}^{-2} \mathrm{s}^{-1}$ for $m \sim 10^{-20} \,\mathrm{kg}$ , i.e., radius $\sim 10 \,\mathrm{nm}$ (Meyer-Vernet et al. 2009a), reproduced in Fig. 6.
+This measurement is compatible with

+Fig. 9 Example of TDS pulse on the three monopoles upon a nanodust impact on STEREO A. The X antenna records a pulse (15) due to disruption of the antenna current balance (top panel), with a recoil due to instrumental filtering.
+The other antennas record a much smaller pulse (10) due to direct recollection of the cloud's electrons by the spacecraft (middle and bottom panels).
+The decay times are close to the timescales of charge equilibrium restoration, for, respectively, an antenna and the spacecraft the interplanetary dust model (Grün et al. 1985) and with the $m^{-5/6}$ collisional equilibrium (Dohnanyi 1969) curve which rawly approximates the flux at 1 AU for dust (except for the bump around $10^{-10}$ kg) and small bodies over more than 35 orders of magnitude in mass (Meyer-Vernet 2007).